coursera/courseraoauth2client/README.rst

 application, set the
 ``Redirect URI`` to be ``http://localhost:9876``.

-Next, authorize your application by running ``courseraoauth2client configure authorize --app APP`` where ``APP`` is a disambiguating identifier to be referred to later when making Coursera API calls.
+Next, authorize your application by running ``courseraoauth2client config authorize --app APP`` where ``APP`` is a disambiguating identifier to be referred to later when making Coursera API calls.